-The coefficient of determination (R2) was 0.540, which means that the two independent variables can explain 54% of family firms' resilience during the COVID-19 crisis.
+The coefficient of determination ( $R^2$ ) was 0.540, which means that the two independent variables can explain 54% of family firms' resilience during the COVID-19 crisis.
 Thus, the effect size for this study is large.
-The proposed model was adequate as the F-ratio = 78.602 (p-value = 0.000) was significant at 1% level (p< 0.01).
+The proposed model was adequate as the F-ratio = 78.602 (b-value = 0.000) was significant at a 1% level (b < 0.01).

-7. Discussion and Conclusion
+7. Discussion and conclusion

 To answer our research question, whether job quality and innovation strengthen family firms' resilience during the COVID-19 crisis, we carried out a quantitative study on a sample of 570 Italian family firms.
-Results of our study showed that job quality and innovation have strengthened family firms resilience during COVID-19 crisis.
+Results of our study showed that job quality and innovation have strengthened family firms' resilience during the COVID-19 crisis.
 Specifically, the sampled family firms stated that they initially suffered a decline in their turnover, resulting in a consequent reduction in sales.
-In a short time, they changed their business model, investing additional resources in other activities and initiatives that immediately brought benefits in terms of income, employment and market share thank job quality that has permitted to have employees more motivated and more proactive to change.
+In a short time, they changed their business model, investing additional resources in other activities and initiatives that immediately brought benefits in terms of income, employment and market share, thanks to the job quality that has permitted to have employees more motivated and more proactive to change.
 Their job quality and innovation proclivity rooted in the essence of being a family business, that is in the intention of surviving across generations, have stimulated their ability to adapt their business to the changing conditions of the market and the environment, thus managing to respond promptly and actively to the crisis generated by the pandemic.
-Findings demonstrated that firms' ability to reorganise their business, generating new ideas and strategies, and introducing innovations (considered in a broad sense), together with proactivity and risk-taking, have stimulated firms' resilience and, thus, adaptation and, in turn, have produced an overcoming the difficulties of the particular unfavourable situation.
+Findings demonstrated that firms' ability to reorganise their business, generate new ideas and strategies and introduce innovations (considered in a broad sense), together with proactivity and risk-taking, have stimulated firms' resilience and, thus, adaptation and, in turn, have produced ways of overcoming the difficulties of the particular unfavourable situation.
 In other words, this empirical study provides some significant evidence of how job quality and innovation can contribute significantly to family firms' resilience during the COVID-19 crisis in Italy.